paulvha/apollo3/MLX90614_PWM/Readme.md

 more critical and also the complexity.
 I kept it simple.

 PWM_TEMP_MIN
-The PWM signal width will be relative the range (between minimum and maximum temperature).
+<br>The PWM signal width will be relative the range (between minimum and
+maximum temperature).
 The smaller the range the more accurate the reading of the PWM signal.
 With this parameter you can set the minimum temperature.
 The value is in Celsius and the lowest allowed is -20C

 PWM_TEMP_MAX
-With this parameter you can set the maximum temperature.
-The value is in Celsius and the highest allowed is 120C.
+<br>With this parameter you can set the maximum temperature.
+The value is
+in Celsius and the highest allowed is 120C.

 PWM_CLOCK
-You can adjust the frequency of the PWM signal.
-When set as '2' the frequency is 1Khz, '4' will give you 500Hz etc.
+<br>You can adjust the frequency of the PWM signal.
+When set as '2' the
+frequency is 1Khz, '4' will give you 500Hz etc.

 REMEMBER REMEMBER REMEMBER REMEMBER REMEMBER REMEMBER